 I used roasted tomatoes for this, because I’m obsessed with them, but you can add them fresh or leave them off altogether.
 Roasting them adds another layer of flavor, and really brings out their sweetness.
 You’ll also get a hint of smokiness from the little bits charred skin – delicious!

 I like to combine hearty, savory flavors with pops of freshness, and that’s exactly what this pizza delivered.
-The crust was chewy and lightly crispy around the edges, the meatballs and cheese were rich and savory, and the basil added a fresh, herbaceous flavor that was the perfect finishing touch!
+The crust was chewy and slightly crispy around the edges, the meatballs and cheese were rich and savory, and the basil added a fresh, herbaceous flavor that was the perfect finishing touch!

 Start by cooking your meatballs.
 Carando makes this easy by having the directions right on the package.
 I chose to bake mine, which gave me a pocket of time to get everything else prepped.
 When they are done, just remove them from the oven and set aside to cool.